 - Bristol-Myers Squibb manufacturing operations have been located in Ireland since 1964.
-The company has one Active Pharmaceutical Ingredient Manufacturing site based in Swords, Co.
-Dublin, a Distribution Centre in Shannon, Co.
+The company has a Distribution Centre in Shannon, Co.
 Clare and also has its External Manufacturing and Pharmaceutical Commercial divisions based in Ireland.

 - Bristol-Myers Squibb announced its strategic decision in 2014 to build a new Biologics Manufacturing facility in Cruiserath, Dublin 15.
 The $1 billion investment solidifies Bristol-Myers Squibb’s relationship and belief in Ireland.

 - In Bristol-Myers Squibb Cruiserath, Dublin 15, a $1 billion biologics manufacturing facility is under construction for the production of our immuno-oncology medicines.
 We are building the best facility of its kind in the industry, state-of-the-art in its design, technology and processes, but it’s people who will make it work.

 - When fully operational in late 2018, our new Cruiserath biologics plant will employ approximately 440 scientists, engineers, bioprocess operators, quality specialists and other skilled workers, the vast majority of whom will be new hires.

 - The global Headquarters for Bristol-Myers Squibb’s External Manufacturing organization is located in Ireland.